For Comments and/or Suggestions, Please contact Site Owner at: admin@detroittransithistory.info

 away via rail), were assigned to the facility.

-During the years leading up to the second world war, the DSR would continue to expand its bus operations, including a
+During the years leading up to the second world war, the DSR continued to expand its bus operations, including a

-plan made just prior to the war to replace the streetcars on the heavy Grand River line with motorbuses.
-However, the
+plan made just prior to the war to replace the streetcars on the heavy Grand River line with motor buses.
+However,

-arrival of World War-II resulted in government imposed regulations favoring increasing the usage of streetcars but the
+the arrival of World War-II resulted in government imposed regulations favoring increasing the usage of streetcars,

-limiting of bus mileage to help conserve rubber and gasoline for the war effort.
-These restrictions would place the DSR's
+but the limiting of bus mileage, to help conserve rubber and gasoline for the war effort.
+These restrictions would

 However, after the end of the war, the